communiteq/discourse-sso/README.md

 * The signature is valid
 * The user exists
 * The timestamp does not differ more than 180 seconds from the server time
+* (Currently, the IP address parameter is ignored)

 PHP example code
 ----------------